scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 At its core, **signac** is a tool for organizing and working with data on the filesystem, presenting a Pythonic interface for tasks like creating directories and modifying files.
 In particular, **signac** makes modifying the JSON files used to store a job's state points and documents as easy as working with Python dictionaries.
 Despite heavy optimization, when seeking to scale **signac** to ever-larger data spaces, we quickly realized that the most significant performance barrier was the overhead of parsing and modifying large numbers of text files.
-Unfortunately, the usage of JSON files in this manner was deeply embedded in our data model, making switching to a more performant backend without breaking APIs or severely complicating our data model a daunting task.
+Unfortunately, the usage of JSON files in this manner was deeply embedded in our data model, which made switching to a more performant backend without breaking APIs or severely complicating our data model a daunting task.

 While attempting to overcome this hurdle, we identified a core problem that our current API for modifying JSON files was solving in a limited manner: namely, the creation of a dictionary-like interface to an underlying resource.
 Numerous other well-known Python packages (h5py and Zarr immediately come to mind) also use dictionary-like interfaces to make working with complex resources feel natural to Python users.